morgankenyon/OpenDataDisc/README.md

 # OpenDataDisc

-A github repo to document my exploration into creating an open source data tracking disc.
+An open platform that allows disc golfers to collect statistics about their throws.

+> Your throws, your platform, your data.

 ## Disc Golf + Analytics

 I'd love the ablity to track and measure my disc golf throws without spending tons of money.

-Would it be easier to buy one of the currently available products?
+* Would it be easier to buy one of the currently available products?
 Probably.

-What's the likelihood this project never goes anywhere?
+* What's the likelihood this project never completes its goal?
 Higher than 0.

 So why I am doing it?
-I'm a sucker for starting something new, I'm a software developer, have started playing disc golf and have a bit of an independent streak.
+I'm a sucker for starting something new, I'm a software developer, have started playing disc golf and wanted a project to combine those 2.

 Will that mix actually produce something usable?
 No idea.

+## Current Project Status

+Status: Early Alpha Stage

+At this point I just have a microcontroller, some sensors, and (not very much) code.

+No timeline on when early prototypes might be available.

 ## Project Plan

-As of right now, this is just an idea.
-There's no disc, no tech, I've put no work into it.
-But, there is a semblance of a plan.

 What do I need: